Animals on Ice Sheets and in Cold Deserts

 - Characteristics: Very cold, little species diversity, no trees, hardly any plants

-No animal can survive in the extreme cold of the Antarctic ice sheet.
-However, many fish, whales, walruses, seals (harp seals, Weddell seals, leopard seals) and seabirds live in the Arctic Ocean.
-The cold deserts begin at the edge of the ice sheet.
+The cold deserts begin at the edge of the ice desert.
 There you can meet polar bears, penguins, Arctic foxes, Arctic wolves, lemmings, reindeer, stoats, Arctic hares, snowy owls, puffins and Arctic terns.

+Animals in the Arctic and Antarctic have adapted perfectly to their habitat.
+They have particularly dense fur, feathers or a thick layer of fat.
+This helps them store as much heat as possible.
 For example, the arctic fox has the warmest fur of all mammals.
 Penguins have a thick layer of fat and huddle together to keep each other warm.
 Lemmings dig tunnels underground and snowy owls even have feathers on their feet.

-Land covered by ice or glaciers is called an ice sheet, Arctic desert or continental ice sheet.
-These are only found in the southern hemisphere, in Antarctica (approx. 83%) and in Greenland in the northern hemisphere (approx. 16%).
-No plants grow here.
-Polar deserts are very cold, barren landscapes in the Arctic and Antarctic.
+Cold deserts are very cold, barren landscapes in the Arctic and Antarctic.
 They are free from ice but the ground has hardly any soil - instead, it is mostly stone weathered by the cold.
 Lichens, algae, mosses and grasses are among the few plants that can grow in polar deserts.
 There aren’t many animal species here either.
 Cold deserts are also found high up in the mountains, e.g. the Andes and the Himalayas.
 These are called “Alpine deserts”.

 Importance for the Ecosystem